 Mileage: 74 miles

 Weather: Upper 60s to start.
 Low 90s to end.

 Highlights of the day:

 Today was a day for pictures.
 Lots and lots of pictures.
 It started with Wind Cave National Park.
-In less than an hour we rode by a some buffalo, owls, rabbits (hares?), a coyote, a few prong horns, and lots & lots of prairie dogs, all free and unfenced.
-The bison were not out in great numbers today.
-Some riders took a very short detour past the prairie dog town to see a small heard grazing up the road.
+In less than an hour we rode by a some buffalo, a couple coyote, a few prong horns, and lots & lots of prairie dogs, all free and unfenced.
+The bison were out in reasonable numbers but none very close to the road.
 From there we climbed into the Black Hills, and made a short stop at the Crazy Horse monument.

 Our next turn, onto State Highway 244, took us onto one of my favorite stretches of this tour.
 It starts in a forested area and gradually heads into bare rock spires.
 There is something about experiencing this area by bicycle, outside the steel and glass enclosure of an automobile.
 The region holds spiritual significance for Native Americans and from this vantage point it makes sense.
 Unfortunately, pictures do not do it justice – so you’ll just have to join us sometime to experience it for yourself! :)

 Mount Rushmore was our next feature.
 The mix of cyclists in lycra & “civilians” in touristy t-shirts was interesting.
 I’m not sure who thought who was stranger. :) Photos taken, we descended rapidly into Keystone, a mishmash of tourist attractions with amazing views of the surrounding hills.

 A 3-mile climb was our exit out of Keystone and up to some serious rollers.
 Descending into Rapid City, the vista opened wide up and we caught a glimpse in the far distance of what we’ll be seeing for most of the rest of our journey across South Dakota - grass plains, wheat & hay fields and cattle ranches for as far as the eye can see.